Angad2205/edge_ai_project/README.md

 # Steps for Model
 Sign_detection
-First Upload the best.pt file in the note book from the github repo and then run this command
+First Upload the best.pt file in the note book from the github repo and then follow the steps

 # Step 1: Clone YOLOv5 Repository